Can I Drink Chlorophyll While Pregnant?

 Chlorophyll is an essential green pigment in plants that helps them convert sunlight into energy.
 It’s also a popular supplement touted for its purported health benefits, including weight loss, detoxification and improved digestion.
 However, there is little scientific evidence to support these claims.

 Additionally, chlorophyll supplements may pose certain risks.
-For example, chlorophyll supplements can interact with certain medications, such as blood thinners and antacids (1).
-They can also cause side effects like nausea, diarrhea and abdominal cramps (2).
+For example, chlorophyll supplements can interact with certain medications, such as blood thinners and antacids:

 What Supplements Should I Not Take While Pregnant?